 While affluent individuals have more to lose financially, they are also much more interconnected — with access to many financial accounts from multiple financial organizations.
 Trust accounts and investment accounts are incredibly attractive to hackers, as the network of support staff required to manage an individual’s wealth makes them more vulnerable to phishing and social engineering attacks.
 Additionally, individuals with access to this level of wealth are less likely to report a crime due to the potential reputation damage involved, which increases their attractiveness as a target for criminals.
 For all these reasons and many more, it is critically important that you maintain a proactive security posture when it comes to protecting your financial information.

-Damages from Identity Theft
+Damages from identity theft

-Identity fraud cost Americans $16 billion in 2016 alone, a cost which impacted 15.4 million individuals.
+Identity fraud cost Americans $20 billion in 2022 alone, a cost which impacted 15.4 million individuals1.
 This doesn’t include damages to corporations or the soft costs of identity theft such as loss of reputation or ongoing sales.
 While using online banking is much safer than traditional banking, the ongoing dependence on digital platforms for the storage of sensitive financial data is a contributing factor to the continued growth of this type of cybercrime.
 Thieves often attempt to gain your user ID and password information for financial accounts or via malware that’s been injected into your computer.
 The good news is there are ways that you can protect yourself from this type of loss.
 These tips start with changing your password and go far beyond the basics to provide you with actionable recommendations that will enhance your personal financial security.

 You may have heard that creating a secure password is one of the easiest ways to reduce the possibility of online theft, and it’s true.
 However, a truly secure set of passwords can be difficult to maintain as experts recommend that you never use the same password twice; that all passwords should include letters, numbers and symbols; and that you don’t duplicate PIN numbers for quick access to funds.